LukeWinikates/japanese-accent/README.md

     * [ ] autoclose drawer on select
     * [ ] drawer is fixed, has independent scrollbar
     * [ ] some kind of spinner effect when loading is happening
+    * [ ] add particle attachment indicator (default to ga for adjectives, yo for verbs? are the attachment rules the same?)

 ## Feature Ideas